digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ## **3** SERVICE LEVEL

 Digipost aims to be available to customers and users 24 hours a day, 7 days a week.
-Norway Post may suspend service in the event of a technical fault, software upgrade, system maintenance, changes, power failure or similar conditions.
+Posten Bring may suspend service in the event of a technical fault, software upgrade, system maintenance, changes, power failure or similar conditions.

-If Norway Post is aware that the service will be suspended, Norway Post shall notify the User of this within a reasonable period of time before the service is cancelled.
-Norway Post shall notify the User as soon as possible if the suspension of the service is not known in advance.
+If Posten Bring is aware that the service will be suspended, Posten Bring shall notify the User of this within a reasonable period of time before the service is cancelled.
+Posten Bring shall notify the User as soon as possible if the suspension of the service is not known in advance.

-Norway Post is not obliged to notify the User if suspension of the service is assumed not to be of significance to the User.
+Posten Bring is not obliged to notify the User if suspension of the service is assumed not to be of significance to the User.

 Notification may be in the form of a message sent to the email address